Loading

 Goalscorers at multiple tournaments

-Cristiano Ronaldo is the only player to have scored in five different World Cups.
-Four players, Uwe Seeler, Pelé, Miroslav Klose and Lionel Messi, have scored in four tournaments each, while another 35 have scored in three each.
+Portugal's Cristiano Ronaldo is the only player to have scored in five different World Cups.
+Four other players (Uwe Seeler, Pelé, Miroslav Klose and Lionel Messi) have each scored in four tournaments, while another 35 have each scored in three.

 In the table below players are listed in order of achieving their tallies.